 DRAWING INSTRUMENTS – Their standard and uses

-The following are the commonly used equipment in a drawing office.
+The following are the commonly used Drawing Instrument(s) in a drawing office.

-It has a knee joint in one leg that permits the insertion of pen or pencil point or attaching lengthening bar with pen or pencil point attached to it.
+It is one of the drawing instrument(s) which has a knee joint in one leg that permits the insertion of pen or pencil point or attaching lengthening bar with pen or pencil point attached to it.
 It is used for drawing large circles/arcs also for taking large measurements.
 The pin on the other leg can be swiveled to vertical position when drawing large circles, while drawing the circles of arcs it should be held in such a way that the needle point leg and pencil point leg should be bent so as to make perpendicular to the paper.

 As a rule while drawing concentric circles, small circles should be drawn first before the centre hole gets worn.

-It is used to transfer dimensions and dividing lines into a number of equal parts.
+It is one of the drawing instrument(s) which is used to transfer dimensions and dividing lines into a number of equal parts.
 Divider with adjustable joints is preferable rather than plain legs.

 Bow pencil and bow pen compass are used for drawing circles of approximately 25 mm radius.
 Bow divider is used for marking or dividing smaller spaces.

 (ii) two legs held with a curved spring on top with handle on it.